nlt-python/Gradebook/README.md

   </p>
 &nbsp

-When it is no longer possible for students to obtain a letter grade, the number of points needed will exceed the number of points remaining.
-This value is replaced by the string ‘-‘ for easier viewing.
+When the number of points needed exceeds the number of points remaining, it is no longer possible for students to obtain that letter grade.
+This points needed value is then replaced by the string ‘-‘ for easier viewing.
 The image below captures the students’ current score and points and percentages needed for various letter grades after two weeks into the semester, after the first midterm, of this example class (**'scores_2021-01-06_08-32-AM.xlsx'**).

 <p align="center">
   <img src="https://github.com/nlt-python/Gradebook/blob/main/imgs/img_extrapolate.PNG">